tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

 The output should be:
 ```
 ERROR: Incorrect price input
-ERROR: Incorrect price input
 Baguette costs $240
 Blank Pastry costs $0
 Cheese Cake costs $248
-Chocolate Cake costs $873

 Can buy Blank Pastry for $0
 Can buy Baguette for $240
-Can buy Cheese Cake for $248

 The max number of unique pastries that can be bought with $300 is: 2
 ```

-Notice the two error print outs.
-First error because the 'Chocolate Cake' pastry has a 'z' in it, and second error because the 'Blank Pastry' is of length 0.
+Notice the one error print out due to the 'Chocolate Cake' pastry has a 'z' in it.
+Thus it is ignored, but processing continues.

 Also notice that the lines containing the pastry costs are listed in alphabetical order by the name of each pastry.
-The lines which show each unique pastry that can be bought are listed by in ascending order by price instead.
+The lines which show each unique pastry that can be bought are listed in ascending order by price, and within each price listed alphabetically.

-### Example 2
+### Another Error Example
 Given the following input file:

 ```